ncsa/puppet-profile_mysql_server/REFERENCE.md

 Data type: `Hash`

-Raw params for a yumrepo resource from which to install MySQL/MariaDB.
+Raw params containing a yumrepo resource (or multiple yumrepo resources) from which to install MySQL/MariaDB.